Phenomenology of Religion

 On the other side, Barrie notes that while the sacred place is set apart as a zone where the gods may be encountered, this is not to say that such places have no part to play in the life of a community.
 On the contrary, sacred spaces will typically serve as an important focus for a community's profession of the values that bind it together (1996, p.
 52).

 Some Christian commentators have sought to identify a similar middle ground by acknowledging that Christian categories, and the Christian liturgy, are likely to be experienced as strange or even alien by many in modern western societies.
 The evangelisation of such people may well depend then, in the first instance, not so much upon exposure to specifically Christian concepts as upon experiences of transcendence mediated through encounters with the beauty or majesty of the natural world, or of church or other buildings.
 These experiences serve then as a propaedeutic for Christian teaching.
 (Compare Brown 2004, pp. 407–408.)

 It is reasonable to suppose, for example, that the religious significance of the great cathedrals of the medieval period was not just a matter of the Christian stories with which they were associated, in so far as they were connected with, say, the deeds of particular holy figures or their relics.
 Their meaning is also given in their sheer sensory impact: through their monumental scale and controlled use of light, and through the interplay between the solidity of stone and the diaphanous qualities of glass, these structures can speak of the sacred by inducing a response of hushed wonderment.

 Of course natural spaces are also able to evoke a sense of the sacred, for the same sorts of reason.
 And Erazim Kohák has argued that some of the key concepts of western philosophical theology have their original life setting in experiences of nature.
-On this basis he gives a kind of phenomenological rendering of the cosmological and design arguments.
+On this basis he offers a kind of phenomenological rendering of the cosmological and design arguments.